Cape Forchu’s famous lighthouse is a great place to spend an afternoon, or arrive later in the evening to catch a sunset.

 Located in Yarmouth County, Cape Forchu Lighthouse shares its name with the community of Cape Forchu.

-Here are four reasons why you should visit Cape Forchu this summer!
+Here are the reasons why you should visit Cape Forchu this summer!

 The Lighthouse